astravant/digitalgarden/_pages/index.md

 Hi, Brandon Spiess here.

-Interested in the below areas?
+Interested in the areas below?
 If they're things you like to chat about, send me a note.

 - Bioengineering, biomanufacturing, biotechnology -- at any interest level
 - Bio-defense / Bio-offense